par-paulreyes/LAKAYA/README.md

 ## Introduction 🌊
 <div align="justify">

 Have you ever considered our seafood's journey before it reaches your table?
 In a world where sustainability is becoming increasingly critical, every choice matters.
-Welcome to **LAKAYA**, an interactive website connecting users with nearby markets for eco-conscious fish purchases.
-Inspired by Google Maps, **LAKAYA** empowers users to explore various fish species, view detailed descriptions and prices, and locate the closest market.
-With efficient search and routing algorithms, including Dijkstra's for optimal route-finding and the knapsack algorithm for optimizing purchase quantities, this platform offers a streamlined experience that aligns with responsible consumption and sustainable fishing practices.
+Welcome to **LAKAYA**, a groundbreaking platform connecting fishermen and investors for sustainable growth.
+We aim to foster collaboration that empowers local fishing communities while enabling investors to make impactful, environmentally-conscious decisions.
+Whether you’re a fisherman seeking investment or an investor looking to support sustainable practices, LAKAYA is your partner for creating a better future.

 </div>